Richard III : the ambiguity of Richard's evil photo

 Introduction: the structure of the play

 In Miller’s mind, Death of a Salesman was not an abstract concept but the concrete image of an enormous head that would be on stage, opening up the play, so that spectators would be able to see inside.
-It was a very ambitious idea and the original title was The Inside of his Head.
+It was a very ambitious idea and the original title was The Inside of His Head.

 In Death of a Salesman, the spectator is plunged into the main character’s head.
 There is no linear onward progression – it is a play with interruption and the striking characteristic of Death of a Salesman is its uninterrupted dramatic tension.
 Tragic density can be found from the beginning to the end.